 - Autism alert card that he carries with him to show people.

 - Invested in a locator devise as he had a major tendency for bolting.
 Not cheap, but who puts a value on child safety.
 Well worth the money, we certainly got our monies worth on several occasions.

-- School have included him in social skills classes and Circle of Friends support groups.
+- The school have included him in social skills classes and Circle of Friends support groups.

 - Intensive Speech and Language Therapy.
 I particularly like Black Sheep Press resources such as Speech Bubbles program.

 - SPELL framework: Structure; Positive (approaches); Empathy; Low arousal; Links (between all components and aspects of your child’s life).

 - Make use of & encourage participation in clubs and groups both in school and out: 5x60, lunchtime teacher-led, cubs/scouts etc.